Every embedding API I’ve worked with sends vectors as JSON. It’s convenient, but it is also one of the most expensive ways to move numerical data.

 Base64 Decode & Unpack in Ruby :b5, 35, 45

-The network payload is only part of the problem.
-The CPU cost is often worse.
-To produce the JSON, Python must format each float as a string and concatenate them; Ruby must then locate delimiters, allocate memory for each token, and run string-to-float conversion for every dimension.
-That loop scales linearly with batch size and embedding dimensions, and at high throughput it dominates request latency.
+The network payload is only part of the problem; the CPU cost is worse.
+To produce the JSON, Python must format each float as a string and concatenate them.
+Ruby must then find delimiters, allocate memory for each token, and parse the string back into a float.
+That work grows linearly with batch size and embedding dimensions, eventually dominating your service latency.

 # FastAPI endpoint (Slow & Heavy)